WE3 at Water's Edge

 Additional Credits: Mike Kelley (Photography), Nils Timm (Videography)

 A Tech Campus for Community

-Given the physical scope of the project and the design requirements needed to attract the top-level tech and creative talent the area is known for2, our main challenge was to create a plan fully integrated with existing conditions that both maximized the lot’s buildable area and maintained a compelling architectural standard.
+Given the physical scope of the project and the design requirements needed to the top-level tenant the area is known for2, our main challenge was creating a plan that could maximize the lot’s buildable area while maintaining a compelling architectural standard.